mbagnara/PythonFoundations/README.md

 OBJECTIVE:

 The purpose of this repository is to collect the fundamentals of Python with easy to digest short examples.
 For example, first-class functions, closures, decorators, etc,

+Each .py file shows a simple example of how to implement a certain task in Python.

+error_handling.py:
+This file shows how to use Try/Exception to capture single or multiple errors.